dominikh/staticcheck-action/README.md

 The latest release of Staticcheck works with the last minor release of Go at the time.

+### `use-cache`

+If set to true (the default), this action will automatically save and restore Staticcheck's cache using the actions/cache action.

 ### `cache-key`

 String to include in the cache key, in addition to the default, which is `runner.os`.